AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-54/acsd-61845-fixes-500-error-for-requests-with-text-html-accept-header.md

 ---
 # ACSD-61845: Fixes 500 error for requests with text/html accept header

 The ACSD-61845 patch fixes the issue where an HTTP request with only a *text/html* accept header causes a 500 error due to media type mismatches in response handling.
-This patch is available with the [!DNL Quality Patches Tool (QPT)](/help/tools/quality-patches-tool/quality-patches-tool-to-self-serve-quality-patches.md) 1.1.54.
+This patch is available with the [[!DNL Quality Patches Tool (QPT)]](/help/tools/quality-patches-tool/quality-patches-tool-to-self-serve-quality-patches.md) 1.1.54.
 The patch ID is ACSD-61845.
 This issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected Products and Versions